Using Saddle Valves to Install

 Don't connect the saddle valve to a pipe run for an outdoor faucet or sprinkler system that you turn off seasonally.
 Unless you don't want ice this winter!

 The actual location of the valve on the cold water pipe should be as near to the appliance to which it will be mated as possible.
 Choose a location that is easily accessible for both installing the saddle valve now, and possible maintenance in the future.
 These valves are good, but not immortal.
 You may have to replace it at some point due to corrosion or other failure.
 OK... your plumbing may not give you the greatest location choices, but do your best!
+It's a bit of a space game, where you have to balance optimum placement against future accessibility.

 You can install a saddle valve on a pipe under the kitchen sink!
 I would not recommend attaching the valve to the 3/8" faucet inlet tubes, because they are thin walled and may bend excessively or even crush when you clamp on the valve!
 Instead, attach the saddle valve to the cold water supply line before the shutoff.
 If there is not enough room to do this, put the valve in the basement or in an alternate location.